 Already existing tools allow unprecedented control over the checkout experience, and we can only expect further developments.

-Shopify also introduces a new, more streamlined layout for checkout:
+Shopify also introduced a new, more streamlined layout for checkout:

 The checkout you know and trust is getting a major overhaul.
 This year, we’re rolling out an all-new, one-page checkout.
 Inspired by Shop Pay’s proven conversion, it’s faster, higher-converting, and exactly what your customers expect.